StructuralNeurobiologyLab/SyConn/docs/contact_site_classification.md

 # Contact Site Classification
 Contact sites are the basis for synaptic classification.
-Therefore, contact sites need to be combined with the synapse `SegmentationObjects` and then classified as synaptic or not-synaptic using an Random Forest Classifier (RFC).
+Therefore, contact sites need to be combined with the synapse `SegmentationObjects` to conn `SegmentationObjects` and then further classified as synaptic or not-synaptic using an Random Forest Classifier (RFC).
 The code is in `syconn.extraction.cs_processing_steps`, `syconn.proc.sd_proc` and `syconn.proc.ssd_proc`.

 ## Prerequisites